BLCM/modding-web/_pages/runningmods.md

 # Managing Text-Based Mods: Starting BLCMM

-For "traditional" text-based mods, though the main tool to use to manage them is the Borderlands Community Mod Manager, or BLCMM.
+For "traditional" text-based mods, the main management tool is the Borderlands Community Mod Manager, or BLCMM.
 [Click here to download and install BLCMM](https://www.nexusmods.com/borderlands2/mods/61) *(Most Recent Version: v1.2.0, on May 22, 2020)*

 BLCMM will auto-update to the latest version, if needed, from its splash screen.